bbartling/building-people-counter/README.md

 ```
 # change directory to the pyimagesearch folder
 # default is horizontal yellow line, then run
+# default port is 5000, but use -p arg to specify

 $ py -3.9 restful_people_count.py
 ```